 - Failed toggle switch

-How Can I Fix The Slide Door In A Honda Odyssey?
+How Can You Fix The Slide Door Light Indicator

 How To Reset A Honda Odyssey Slide Door.

-2. Remove the door’s fuses carefully.
-You should take them out, one by one ensuring none get damaged or misplaced.
+- Remove the door’s fuses carefully.
+You should take them out, one by one, ensuring none get damaged or misplaced.
 Let it remain without the fuses for around 45 seconds.

-5. With the doors open, engage the ignition button to position “II”.
+- With the doors open, engage the ignition button to position “II.”

 The Slide Door Won’t Open All The Way